vplauzon/vplauzon.github.io/_posts/2020/2/2020-04-15-automating-archiving-azure-monitor-data-with-kusto.md

 For all those reasons, we authored a separate Logic App doing Kusto actions (either query or command) and leveraging the [Kusto REST API](https://docs.microsoft.com/en-us/azure/kusto/api/rest/) and Logic App [Managed Service Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (MSI).
 Kusto REST API is really straight forward to use.

 Since we were wrapping Kusto call in a different Logic App, we took the opportunity to tidy up the output.
 The REST API is quite verbose and requires at least one Logic App action to find the actual query result.
 So we do that work in the *kusto-app*.
-We
+We also return the original REST API response.

 ## Permissions